dai-shi/es-beautifier/README.md

 ## Similar projects

-There are several tools that do smiliar to es-beautifier.
+There are several tools that do smiliar to what es-beautifier does.

 - [js-beautify](https://github.com/beautify-web/js-beautify)
 - [uglify-js](https://github.com/mishoo/UglifyJS2)